cyndereN/Game-Design-Learning/Game UI/HCI/UCL/COMP0021/COMP0021 HCI.md

 ## 3.1 Sketching

 Help with last 3 of the design process
-- Get the desing right
+- Get the design right
 - Get the right design
   - Many alternatives